wri/trazo/README.md

 </p>
 End to end utilities for creating training data, preparing chips and masks, and running inference for field boundary modeling.
 This repository builds on the Fields of the World repo: https://github.com/fieldsoftheworld

+this is the documentation of a WRI technical note that focuses on how to create training data, sample training data, fine, tune, and train models.
+This documentation of the technical note also has functionality that can serve researchers and others who want to apply their own field boundaries to create custom models.

+This package also has a several inference scripts for making model test testing easier, such as comparing models on multiple Sentinel-2 tile sites and pulling Sentinel-2 imagery for a users study area.

 This front page gives you a practical map of Step 1, Step 2, and Step 5 with quick starts and command examples.
 Step 3 and 4 to come.
 Step 1 will be built out more with training data sampling strategies.